protobufjs/protobuf.js/README.md

 npm install --save-dev protobufjs-cli
 ```

-The CLI is a standalone protobuf.js toolchain: it reads `.proto` files directly and does not require `protoc`.
+The CLI is a small but capable standalone protobuf.js toolchain.
+It does not require `protoc`.

 ### Choose a runtime